Do you know what the very basic idea behind marketing is?

 - Post nutrition advice which again can be a video, blog post or image

-Manage your online Community One crucial aspect of growing your presence online is by engaging with your followers online.
+Manage your online community One crucial aspect of growing your presence online is by engaging with your followers online.
 There is a reason it is called social media!
 You need to monitor your social media feeds daily to answer any queries related to your studio.
 A good way to keep on top of this is by using a tool called Hootsuite.
 The basic plan of this will help you keep all your social feeds in one dashboard.

 While prompt responses to questions are an excellent way to keep your following at a stable level, if you want to grow your presence online, you need to reach out and ask questions of your followers provide your opinion on topics of interest.
 Encourage feedback and shares on the blogs your post to your social channels.
+In our recent article on the importance of building a fitness community, we talk about best practice in doing this.

 Register with Google My Business and collect reviews: The advantage of registering with Google My Business is that your key information(address, reviews, hours, phone number) will appear straight away when someone enters your business name into the search engine.
 The other key advantage of this that you will get listed in the local pack when someone types in something like “HIIT classes in Vermont.”
 A pack is the list of local businesses that appear on top of first-page of search results when you enter a query for a local business into the Google search engine.
 Take a look at Google’s guide to making sure your website is Search Engine Optimizatuion (SEO) friendly so you will rank high in the pack of local businesses.